-Type of beneficiary Description of the agreement Executive President, senior executive and employee The contract of the Executive President includes economic compensation for removal from the position or unwarranted termination of the legal relationship with the Company that serves as the basis for the remuneration of delegated or executive duties not due to breach attributable to the director, for a maximum amount equivalent to the sum of the last two yearly payments of (a) fixed remuneration, (b) variable remuneration, and (c) amounts received by virtue of the special agreements with Social Security that have been entered into, if applicable.
-The total amount of this indemnity is 2,726 thousand euros.
-Moreover, the contract of a senior executive establishes a financial compensation in the event of separation from office or unfair termination of the contractual relationship with the Company not due to non-compliance ttributable to senior management, for a maximum amount equivalent to 2,346 thousand euros.
+Number of beneficiaries 3 Type of beneficiary Description of the agreement

+The contract of the Executive President includes economic compensation for removal from the position or unwarranted termination of the legal relationship with the Company that serves as the basis for the remuneration of delegated or executive duties not due to breach attributable to the director, for a maximum amount equivalent to the sum of the last two yearly payments of (a) fixed remuneration, (b) variable remuneration, and (c) amounts received by virtue of the special agreements with Social Security that have been entered into, if applicable.
+The total amount of this indemnity is Executive President, senior executive 2,726, thousand euros.
+On the other hand, the contract for and employee senior management establishes economic compensation in the event of a dismissal from office or inappropriate extinction of the contractual relationship with the Company not due to a breach attributable to the senior manager with a cap of 2,346 thousand euros.
 Finally, the contract of an employee who ends their contractual relationship with the Company for a period of time and returns to work for the Company states, for purposes of calculation of indemnity, the date of seniority as that of the initial contract signed by the employee with the Company.